tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_PrepareWhatsNew.md

 - How the product functions with the fix
 - At the end of the description add a reference to the JIRA issue number enclosed in brackets for example, \[DSP-1234\]

-### Enhancement Requests from the User Base
+### Enhancement Requests Users

-Enhancement Requests from the User Base are described in JIRA issues that:
+Enhancement Requests from Users are described in JIRA issues that:
 -   Have the label DSP Enhancement Request
+-   Have the label IdeasPortal
 -   Are the result of online help feedback
--   Are an issue type of Improvement that mentions a customer

 Each Enhancement Request contains a link to the help topic(s) that describe it.